Bedelia (film): Development

 This meant she was susceptible to approaches from British film companies as well as Hollywood.
 She also felt in Britain there was more respect for the writer.
 In late 1944 she sold the film rights to producer Isadore Goldsmith, who had impressed Caspary with The Stars Look Down, and wanted to set up the film in England.
 Goldsmith arranged financing through John Cornfield Productions, a unit of the Rank Organisation.

 Caspary travelled to London to do an early draft of the script, which transplanted the action from Connecticut to Yorkshire.

-"The movie will probably have one or two Hollywood names in it and will be an Arthur Rank release", said said.
+"The movie will probably have one or two Hollywood names in it and will be an Arthur Rank release", said the Los Angeles Times.
 "Mr Rank is another who was wonderful to me – but then in England even the producers respect writers...
 England is counting on pictures to be one of her great export items."

 Early contenders for the title role included Geraldine Fitzgerald, Vivien Leigh and Merle Oberon.
 Later on Marlene Dietrich, Valerie Hobson and Linden Travers were mentioned.
 Donald Woods, then appearing in a stage version of Laura, was a front-runner for the male lead.

 Eventually Margaret Lockwood was cast in the lead, with Ian Hunter and Barry Barnes in support.
 It was Barnes' first film since The Girl in the News, also with Lockwood, and Hunter's first British film in 14 years.
 Jill Esmond, Laurence Olivier's first wife, was given a support role.
 The film was made with the American market very much in mind.